anwfr/redux-subscribe-ts/README.md

 # redux-subscribe-ts
-- Subscribe to a path in your redux state atom
+- Subscribe to specific path in your redux state
 - Get notified only when the sub-state (corresponding to this path) is modified
 - Get state difference
 - Typescript